_ed.png)

 North Star: Communicate Clearly -- Enabling people to see the world and each other in new and creative way, so that we can connect and change the world for good.

-Kori brings more than 25 years of experience in large, complex, Fortune 500 organizations including over a decade leading the Conagra Brands Foundation and integrating the company’s core cause across the company.
-She directed and implemented the strategy that focused the philanthropic work of both the company and the Foundation, including a shift in grant making, an increase in product donations, and the start-ups of both a company-wide month of service and a cause-marketing campaign.
-Under her leadership, the integrated community-involvement strategy ranked best-in-class on the Civic 50 and Dow Jones Sustainability Index, and employees, via a company survey, voted it a top engagement driver.
+Kori brings more than 25 years of experience working in large, complex, Fortune 500 organizations, including more than a decade leading the Conagra Brands Foundation and integrating the company’s core, signature cause.
+She directed and implemented the strategy that shifted grant making, increased product donations, and initiated both a company-wide month of service and a national cause-marketing campaign.
+Under her leadership, the integrated community-involvement strategy ranked best-in-class on the Civic 50 and Dow Jones Sustainability Index; employees, via a company survey, also voted it a top engagement driver.

-Prior to her work in Corporate Social Responsibility, Kori earned progressive management duties in Corporate Communication at Goodyear Tire & Rubber Company, Quaker Oats, PepsiCo and Conagra Brands.
+Before her corporate social responsibility work, Kori earned progressive management duties in Corporate Communication at Goodyear Tire & Rubber Company, Quaker Oats, PepsiCo, and Conagra Brands.
 She has directed large-scale change communication, earned a Gold Quill Award for a strategic redesign of a daily employee newsletter, and published thought leadership pieces on logic models and volunteerism.
+Adept in the midst of chaos, Kori also wrote a book on the wisdom and humor of work, life, and family balance.

 KATHY SAULITIS